knightlab-analyses/mycobiome/README.md

 ## Citation

-If you use data or software from this repository, please cite the following two papers:
+If you use data or software from this repository, please cite the following <ins>two</ins> papers:

 - Narunsky-Haziza, Sepich-Poore, Livyatan _et al._
 ```